x-englishwordnet/wndb/README.md

 ### compatible or seamless format

 This is compatible with PWN3.1 format and may be required to work with some libraries (e.g. JWI).
-It is thought to be a **seamless** replacement of the PWN 3.1 release provided it is not assumed lexID is limited to the [0..15] range.
+It is thought to be a **seamless** replacement of the PWN 3.1 release provided it is not assumed lexIDs are limited to the [0..15] range.
 However new relations that are not defined in PWN 3.1 have been dropped.

 Downloadable as  [tag.gz](https://x-englishwordnet.github.io/wndb/xewn_compat.dict.tar.gz) or  [zip](https://x-englishwordnet.github.io/wndb/xewn_compat.zip).